-5.5.1.
+- 5.5.1.
 Remove juvenile fish from the gatewell(s) that will be drained.
 This is done by use of a special dipping basket.
-Immediately before setting the headgates, spin the unit to move fish out of the draft tube.
+Immediately before setting the headgates, spin the unit to move fish out of the draft tube. - 5.5.2.

-5.5.2.
 When possible, place head gates and tail logs immediately after the turbine unit is shut down if the draft tube is to be dewatered.
 This is necessary for both scheduled and unscheduled outages.

-5.5.3.
-If the turbine unit draft tube is to be dewatered and the turbine unit has been idle for any length of time, it will be briefly operated when possible, at speed/no load, and stop logs will then be placed immediately.
+- 5.5.3.
+If the turbine unit draft tube is to be dewatered and the turbine unit has been idle for any length of time, it will be briefly operated when possible, at speed/no load, and stop logs will then be placed immediately. - 5.5.4.

-5.5.4.
 If a turbine unit is idle and partially dewatered, and tail logs are to be put into place, an adequate safety pool may be maintained for up to 4 days to accommodate fish trapped in the draft tube.
 If longer timeframes are needed for the safety pool, project fisheries will coordinate with FPOM on a case-by-case basis.
 Adequate inspections will need to be conducted to ensure that the safety pool is maintained and fish are in good condition.
-Water levels in the draft tube will not be allowed to drop to a level that strands fish.
+Water levels in the draft tube will not be allowed to drop to a level that strands fish. - 5.5.5.

-5.5.5.
 Fish rescue personnel will inspect dewatered turbine draft tubes, scroll cases, and intakes as soon as they can gain access and the water levels reach a depth permitting visual inspection.
-The project biologist or alternative fish personnel will provide technical guidance on fish safety and will directly participate in fish salvage.

-5.5.6.
-The project biologist will assure that all necessary rescue equipment is available.

-6. Forebay Debris Removal.
+The project biologist or alternative fish personnel will provide technical guidance on fish safety and will directly participate in fish salvage. - 5.5.6.
+The project biologist will assure that all necessary rescue equipment is available. - 6.
+Forebay Debris Removal.
 Debris at projects can impact fish passage conditions.
 It can plug or block trash racks, VBSs, gatewell orifices, dewatering screens, separators, and facility piping resulting in impingement, injuries, and descaling of fish.
 Removing debris at its source in the forebay is sometimes necessary to maintain safe and efficient fish passage conditions, navigation, and other project activities.
-Debris can be removed from the forebay by: physically encircling the debris with log booms and pulling it to shore with boats where it can be removed with a crane, removing the debris from the top of the dam using a crane and scoop, or passing the debris through the spillway with special powerhouse operations and spill.
-The preferred option is to remove debris at each project when possible to avoid passing a debris problem on to the next project downstream.
-This is not always possible at each project as some projects do not have forebay debris removal capability.
 In this case, the only viable alternative is to spill to pass the debris.